 294 Aspilapterix tringipennella, mine (centre) on Ribwort Plantain, Tag meadow, Apr.21st 2014.
 The internal spinning eventually causes the leaf to pucker and fold.
 Mines seem to be a lot more readily found here than in many other areas nearby.

-294 Aspilapterix tringipennella, (Above and below) May 5th 2014.
-Both reared from larvae found in mines on Ribwort Plantain at Tag Loop (see above).
+294 Aspilapterix tringipennella, May 5th 2014.
+Reared from larvae found in mines on Ribwort Plantain at Tag Loop (see above).

 301 Parornix betulae, feeding signs on Silver Birch, Elland Bridge, Sept.16th 2010.
 At first a brown phyllonorycter type mine is formed and then the larva feeds in a folded leaf edge.
 This is my only record.